complytime/community/GOVERNANCE.md

 ##### Term Length

-Members of the TOC will serve a one-year term.
+Members of the TOC will serve a two-year term.
+To bootstrap the process, in the first election, the top-voted half of the candidates will serve a two-year term, and the remaining candidates will serve a one-year term.

 ##### Company Affiliation

-To ensure diversity, no more than two members employed by the same company may serve on the TOC simultaneously.
-If the results of an election would cause this limit to be exceeded, the candidate(s) from the over-represented company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate the company representation limit.
+No single company or organization should be allowed more than 40% of the TOC seats.
+If an election would result in a single company having more than 40% of the seats, the candidate(s) from that company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate this limit.
+Affiliations must be publicly stated.

 ##### Vacancies